delroth/delroth.net/content/posts/jailbreak-wii-the-hard-way/index.md

 those games are found to be vulnerable, they are usually not sold in retail shops anymore, and get resold at a huge premium second hand (since most buyers only buy them to jailbreak then resell just after).
-I don't own any of these bames, and after some shopping in local game stores, I don't think I could find a copy at a non-outrageous price.
+I don't own any of these games, and after some shopping in local game stores, I don't think I could find a copy at a non-outrageous price.

 I actually own only 4 Wii games at the moment: *Madworld*, *New Super Mario